Gallium manganese arsenide

+and so do not possess free carriers.
+(Ga,Mn)As is therefore a candidate material for spintronic devices but it is likely to remain only a testbed for basic research as its Curie temperature could only be raised up to approximately 200 K.

 Growth

 Like other magnetic semiconductors, (Ga,Mn)As is formed by doping a standard semiconductor with magnetic elements.
 This is done using the growth technique molecular beam epitaxy, whereby crystal structures can be grown with atom layer precision.
 In (Ga,Mn)As the manganese substitute into gallium sites in the GaAs crystal and provide a magnetic moment.
 Because manganese has a low solubility in GaAs, incorporating a sufficiently high concentration for ferromagnetism to be achieved proves challenging.
 In standard molecular beam epitaxy growth, to ensure that a good structural quality is obtained, the temperature the substrate is heated to, known as the growth temperature, is normally high, typically ~600 °C. However, if a large flux of manganese is used in these conditions, instead of being incorporated, segregation occurs where the manganese accumulate on the surface and form complexes with elemental arsenic atoms.